acraugh/EdWG/data/pds4/context_support/document/description/catalinaSkySurvey.md

-# Cataling Sky Survey - Overview
+# The Catalina Sky Survey (CSS)

-The Catalina Sky Survey (CSS) is a NASA funded project supported by the Near-Earth Object Observation Program (NEOO) under the Planetary Defense Coordination Office (PDCO).
+The Catalina Sky Survey (CSS) is a NASA funded project supported by the Near-Earth Object Observation Program (NEOO) under the Planetary Defense Coordination Offices (PDCO).
 It is based at the University of Arizona's Lunar and Planetary Laboratory in Tucson, Arizona.